josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

 ### Next steps
 - [ ] Dimensionality changes over the whole input output confuse me a lot.
-- [ ] When creating the embeddings, a portion of it represents different things, can that be *interpreted*, like 1/8th
-- [ ] Further understand positional encoding, and source code in depth
 - [ ] Transformer.params() tells how many params has at each layer.

 <br>